- Ashland Public Schools

 If a student or employee develops any symptoms, they should stay home from school and get tested for COVID-19.

-- Find an appointment-only or a walk-in location anywhere across the Commonwealth at mass.gov/GetTested.
+- at pharmacies or clinics across the Commonwealth.
+Find an appointment-only or a walk-in location at mass.gov/GetTested.

-- Self-tests can be purchased online or in pharmacies and retail stores.
-If you have health insurance through an employer or Marketplace, your insurance will pay you back for 8 at-home tests each month for each person on your plan.
+- online or in pharmacies and retail stores.
+If you have health insurance through an employer or Marketplace, your insurance may reimburse you for at-home tests you purchase.
 Visit covid.gov/tests for the latest information.

-- Contact your healthcare provider for testing options.
+- through your healthcare provider.
+Contact your primary care physician or healthcare provider for testing options.

-- Free test kits may be available throughout the school year in each school's main office.
+- at each school's main office.
+Free test kits may be available throughout the school year.

 -